bring/developer-site/content/api/warehousing/index.md

       We make an effort not to return new elements in the response when an old schema version is specified.
 When changes in the schema are made, the SchemaVersion is incremented by one.
 The new schema is used at the same endpoint URL as before and uses the same namespace for its XML elements.
 A TraceMessage element (info message) in the response is added to inform the client that its schema should be updated.
 Old schema versions might in the future be unsupported.

       Regarding the XML API (not Web Services), an XML Schema is not used at all.
 Therefore, clients of the XML API are expected to handle new elements that appear.
 Nevertheless, the response will be backwards compatible in the sense that elements are not renamed or deleted.

-  - title: Authentication
-    content: |
-      To make API requests, you will need an API key from Mybring.
-Steps for getting a key and description of headers can be found on the general API [Getting Started / Authentication](/api/#authentication) page.

   - title: SOAP
     content: |